fchtngr/alispinterpreter/README.md

 # A minimal Lisp Interpreter in C#

-A minimal lisp interpreter written in C# for a university course I did a few years ago.
+A minimal lisp interpreter written in C#.

 Supported Operators: